 The IMV's V-shaped hull is designed to deflect the blast of an explosion away from the crew and passenger compartments, greatly increasing their chance of surviving an IED or mine strike.
 The vehicle's armour protects against shrapnel and can withstand small arms fire up to and including 7.62mm ball.
 The armoured glass windscreen offers similar levels of protection.

 The Bushmaster can accommodate a driver and up to 9 soldiers with provisions for air conditioning, cool drinking water system, personal weapons storage and a communications station.
 4 Lockable roof hatches serve as potential firing ports and emergency escape routes.

-The Bushmaster can be transported into theatre in RAF C130 Hercules cargo planes.
+The Bushmaster can be transported into theatre in RAF C130 Hercules, A400M, or C17 cargo planes.

 UKSF Bushmaster Video

 Bushmaster IMV Specifications

 |Engine||Caterpillar 3126E engine

 330 hp (246 kW)

 |Armaments:||1 x forward gun ring hatch mounts for GPMG / LMG